KFRM: History

 In 1965, there would be both an ownership change, and a format change for KFRM.
 There had been four partners in KFRM, Inc., but in September of that year, the FCC approved the sale of the station to C.B.
 McNeil himself, as he bought out the interests of the other partners.
 At the time of the ownership change, it was announced that the format of the station would change to that of country music.
 However, a tragic accident one week later would significantly affect the KFRM ownership and programming plans.
 On October 7, the 47-year-old McNeil would be killed in a crash of his light airplane near Tulsa, Oklahoma.

 In May 1966, the executor of the McNeil estate filed an application with the FCC to sell the stock of KFRM, Inc. to JACO, Inc., whose major stockholders were M. Crawford Clark and James C. Treat.
 They were executives at radio station KOOO in Omaha, Nebraska, which was owned by broadcaster John Bozeman, better known by his on-air stage name, Mack Sanders.

-The following portion of this KFRM history was written by Jerry Venable, original manager of The Plainsmen.

-The story goes that in the mid-'50s, Mack Sanders came to Wichita with less than $100 in his pocket and said: "I'm going to own me a radio station."
-He was affiliated with KFDI for a while, and he had a successful TV show called " Mack."
-In 1965, Sanders owned an AM station in Wichita, one in Omaha, and one in Lincoln.
-He had a "silent partner" by the name of Port Early, a respected lawyer in Wichita.
-He handled the legal business, while Sanders handled the broadcasting.

-The take-over of KFRM came in approximately 1967.
-Sanders kept it "close to the belt" for the first year or so.
-He did have the Ranch Boys Band, which consisted of himself, his wife Jeannie, Wayne Pollard and Gene Morris.
-He also had Lee Nichols and The Minshall Trio.
-Jerry Minshall was news director, and Maxine Egbert became head of accounting.
-Then he brought in The Plainsmen, who had recorded "North to " with Johnny Horton.
-It was the title song to the John Wayne Movie by that name.
-They had experienced some poor management and were almost in a bankrupt situation when he took them into his company.
+The station was known during this period for its live broadcasts featuring performers like Sanders' own "Ranch Boys" band.